S4RL: Surprisingly Simple Self-Supervision for Offline Reinforcement Learning: Related Work

 \section{Related Work}

-\textbf{Offline reinforcement learning:} Unlike imitation learning, offline reinforcement learning aims to learn an agent that can outperform the behaviour policy used to collect the data.
-The main difference between vanilla reinforcement learning and offline reinforcement learning is the lack of interaction afforded in offline RL.
-In offline RL, a static dataset of demonstrations is collected, and is used to train an agent for a given environment.
-Popular actor-critic algorithms, such as Soft Actor critic (SAC) \cite{sac}, tend to perform poorly on offline RL, since they are unable to generalize to out-of-distribution (OOD) data because of an overestimation bias: where the critic overestimates the values of state-action pairs which leads to a brittle policy.
+\textbf{Offline reinforcement learning:} In offline RL, a static dataset of demonstrations is collected, and is used to train an agent for a given environment.
+Popular actor-critic algorithms, such as Soft Actor Critic (SAC) \cite{sac}, tend to perform poorly on learning from offline datasets, because they are unable to generalize to out-of-distribution (OOD) data because of an overestimation bias: where the critic overestimates the values of state-action pairs not previously encountered from the collected data which leads to a brittle policy.

-Along with policy learning strategies, off-policy policy evaluation (OPPE) has also been thoroughly investigated.
-The goal of OPPE is to estimate the value of a current policy given data collected from a different behaviour policy.
-To this end, many different algorithms have been proposed for reinforcement learning using importance sampling \cite{precup2000eligibility}.
-Recently, Likelihood-Free Importance Weights (LFIW) proposed to use one \textit{fast} and one \textit{slow} replay buffer \cite{lin1992self} and a binary classifier to estimate the importance weights for off-policy corrections for off-policy learning \cite{lfiw}.
-Recent work in density ratio estimation for OPPE include a novel family of estimation algorithms called Distribution Correction Estimation (DiCE) \cite{dualdice, gendice, algaedice}. \citet{voloshin2019empirical} perform a comprehensive empirical comparison of various different OPPE algorithms.
-Unlike OPPE algorithms, in offline RL we aim to perform policy learning, instead of only policy estimation.